Based on 12 reviews

 Meals: Breakfast

 We suggest you rest in your lodge for a little while in the afternoon to recover from the road trip.
-Afterwards, you can walk towards the riverside and enjoy the sunset with a chilled beer.
+Afterward, you can walk towards the riverside and enjoy the sunset with a chilled beer.

 You can consult your leader and organize to see a cultural program in a nearby theatre.
 After the show, you can return to the hotel or any bar and enjoy a drink with your friends.